alex-free/alex-free.github.io/readme.md

 # Xbox 360

+* [NXISO](nxiso) -  A portable open source program for the creation, modification, and extraction of [XISOs](https://consolemods.org/wiki/Xbox:Playing_Game_Backups#%22XISO%22) (an original Xbox and Xbox 360 ISO format).
+Nextract-XISO is a fork of Extract-XISO, which was orginally created by [in](mailto:in@fishtank.com), and then maintained and modernized by the [XboxDev organization](https://github.com/XboxDev/XboxDev).
+Forked for code clean up and portability.

 * [360 Hack Pack](360-hack-pack) - Everything you need to hack an Xbox 360, ready to be copied onto a USB drive in one download!

 * [Simple 360 Nand Flasher Fork](https://github.com/alex-free/XDK_Projects) - This is my fork of Simple 360 Nand Flasher.
 The [changes](https://github.com/Swizzy/XDK_Projects/pull/7) made it into [upstream](https://github.com/Swizzy/XDK_Projects), but I have a Read Only build for BadUpdate consoles in the [releases](https://github.com/alex-free/XDK_Projects/releases) you might want.